RecoFach/frontend/README.md

 ## Production

 Follow these steps to create production-ready build.
-You will need [docker](https://docker.com) installed.
+You will need [docker](https://docker.com) have installed.

 1. Build the docker image.
 You need do pass *enviroment variables* to specify location of backend service.
 Ensure to replace